What is XP in Agile? (Roles, Processes, Tools)

 Don’t worry, the remaining features and content is added in future sprints.

-At the end of each sprint, users try out the software and give their feedback on how to improve the product.
+At the end of each sprint, users try out the agile software and give their feedback on how to improve the product.

 This process continues until you’ve created something that makes the customers as happy as possible!